 - Holidays and special occasions

-- Stress can manifest as headaches, anxiety, insomnia, or other physical and psychological symptoms that are uncomfortable.
+Stress can manifest as headaches, anxiety, insomnia, or other uncomfortable physical and psychological symptoms.
 When stress builds and remains unresolved, using a substance that “helps take the edge off” is tempting.

 Lack of Activity